 What else is there to look forward

 Black is also full of numerous references to religion, particularly Christianity.
 In the beginning, when Michelle finds Debraj near the fountain, a sign of the cross appears mysteriously on the car window.
 Michelle's house is full of paintings of Christ.
 In one scene is the famous painting Theotokos of Vladimir, depicting Christ as a child nestling close to his mother.
 Another famous painting, The Descent from the Cross by the great Rembrandt, depicts Christ being taken down from the Cross in another scene.
-There are numerous other paintings and statues that are present in Black, but given my zero knowledge of art, I could identify only a few of them.
+Some numerous other paintings and statues are present in Black, but given my limited knowledge of art, I could identify only a few of them.

 Cross